← Back to home

 • Misrepresent that EP-PatchStudio is affiliated with or endorsed by Teenage Engineering

-• We maintain extensive documentation of our clean-room development process
+• I maintain thorough documentation of my clean-room development process

-• We have consulted with intellectual property lawyers on our legal obligations
+• I've consulted with intellectual property lawyers on my legal obligations

-• We respect Teenage Engineering's intellectual property rights
+• I respect Teenage Engineering's intellectual property rights

-• We are open to dialogue with Teenage Engineering regarding any concerns
+• I'm open to dialogue with Teenage Engineering about any concerns

-• We comply with EU copyright law, trade secret law and GDPR
+• I comply with EU copyright law, trade secret law and GDPR

 8. Jurisdiction & Applicable Law